Yumi Ross – Community Volunteer

 Aaron and his wife Yvonne have lived in Highland Park for since 2010 with their two children, Aaron Jr. (HPHS ’16) and Ayiana (HPHS ’22).
 Aaron is currently employed with Peoples Gas based out of their headquarters in Chicago, IL.
 Prior to joining Peoples Gas, Aaron served 22 years in the United States Army and Illinois Army National Guard.
 He holds a Masters Degree in Public Administration (MPA) from Arkansas State University and B.S. in Public Administration from Roger Williams University.

-Daphne Kass – Student, Highland Park High School
+Evelyn Gehrig – Highland Park High School Student

 Joe Taylor – Deerfield High School Assistant Principal

-Susie, Foundation Board Co-President, is the director of BJBE’s Early Childhood Program at the Chava Center in Deerfield.
+Susie, Foundation Board Co-President from 2013-2016, is the director of BJBE’s Early Childhood Program at the Chava Center in Deerfield.
 A previous chairperson for the Deerfield Caucus, she currently serves as the Chairperson of the Deerfield Volunteer Engagement Commission.
 She has served in a variety of volunteer roles at the elementary, middle and high school level.
-She earned a BS in Psychology from the University of Illinois Champaign-Urbana and an MSW from Jane Addams College of Social Work.
-Susie lives in Deerfield with her husband Dave and her children Matthew (DHS ‘13), Jonathan (DHS ‘15) and Allison (DHS ’18).
+She earned a BS in Psychology from the University of Illinois Champaign-Urbana, an MSW from Jane Addams College of Social Work and is currently workin towards a Masters in Jewish Education and Leadership at HUC-JIR.
+Susie lives in Deerfield with her husband Dave, maintaining the home that their children – Marisa (DHS ‘13), Jonathan (DHS ‘15) and Allison (DHS ’18)- use as a base for their life adventures.

 Lisa Xilas – HPHS PTO Representative